blockjon/octopus/README.md

 Octopus
 =======
-Octopus lets you to Create, Update, Read and Delete models using any backend as your persistence/storage system (databases, files, caches, queues etc.).
-Rather than programing against specific vendor libraries such as MySQL and Mongo, consider using Octopus... the last data access API you may ever need.
+Octopus lets you to Create, Read, Update and Delete models using any backend as your persistence/storage system (databases, files, caches, queues etc.).
+Rather than programing against specific vendor libraries such as MySQL and Mongo, consider using Octopus... the vendor neutral data access API.

 Disclaimer: This is under active development.
 Will not be ready for production use until June, 2014.